Wagner3UB/Wagner3UB/README.md

 ------------

-I’m interested in be a JR developer to learn learn learn even more!
+I’m interested in being a JR developer to learn learn learn even more!

 I’m currently learning JavaScrip ES6+, Typography and SCSS/SASS